 ☑️ Create more work samples for your interior design portfolio

-Sergkei actually got hired at the same company who hosted his internship.
-He now works full-time at Primo International, designing commercial spaces and showrooms for products.
-He calls it his "dream job"
+Sergkei actually got hired at the same company that hosted his internship.
+He now works full time at Primo International, designing commercial spaces and showrooms for products.
+He calls it his "dream job."

 "In my role, I report directly to the president of the company, which is pretty cool!
 My desk is in the marketing department, where I'm always working with photographers and graphic designers, doing photo shoots and staging for marketing and advertising campaigns.